Carnegie Mellon University

 Dual degree

 The program includes intensive study in electrical and computer engineering with the opportunity to specialize in data science, security, cyber-physical systems, software engineering, and mobility.
-Graduates of the program will earn two degrees: one from Carnegie Mellon and the second from CMKL.
-Admission criteria for the ECE/Thailand M.S.
-Program are identical to current ECE M.S. admission standards.
+Graduates of the program will earn two degrees: one from Carnegie Mellon and one from CMKL.
+Admission criteria for the ECE/Thailand MS program are identical to current ECE MS admission standards.

 Curriculum